Kenneth-Privaldos/Obsessive-Compulsive-Defender-Agent/README.md

 - Automatic anonymization checks before export
 - Personalized grounding suggestions based on the user’s common thought themes
 - Optional connection to clinician dashboards (still fully user-controlled)

+---

+## 🔒 **Safety Statement**

+This system is not a therapist and does not diagnose, treat, or replace any professional mental-health service.
+It exists solely to provide supportive grounding and optional structured journaling, always with explicit user consent.

+---